 A SHORT PRIMER ON SHADOWBOXESJust what constitutes a shadowbox frame?

 If you look at the photo of most shadowbox frames, you can see the inner, vertical face or edge of the picture frame, covered in what we call "box strips."
-These are strips of mat board, backed with 1/8" foam board that create a thick ledge, against which the main platform containing the 3-D art can rest.
+These are strips of mat board, backed with 3/16" foam board that create a thick ledge, against which the main platform containing the 3-D art can rest.
 The box strips also hold the glass in place up against the lip of the frame.
 Usually, the box strips are covered in the same mat board as the main art platform.
-It gives it a nice, finished look.How deep can a shadowbox frame be?
+It gives it a nice, finished look, a sort-of "box-like" effect..How deep can a shadowbox frame be?

 Usually, a frame that is 1 to 2" or deep can be used as an effective shadowbox.
 Just putting glass spacers under the glass to keep the glass off the art is really not a shadowbox.
 A shadowbox needs to have the box strips on the edge, in most cases, to qualify.
 We have mouldings 4 to 5"deep as well as some less expensively made, modular shadowbox mouldings that are stackable to customize your frame depth.
 If your object is taller or deeper than that, you may consider putting it in a plexiglass frame box instead of a traditional shadowbox.What's a plexiglass frame box?